 After a transaction is initiated, the blockchain generates a signature to ensure that the transaction goes smoothly with any alteration or double-spending.
 The signature is then used to confirm the transaction.

 Not sure where to spend cryptocurrencies?
 Check out this article: Where to Spend Cryptocurrencies

 How the Public Key and Address are Generated

 The public key is also generated using the private key.
 The public key then goes through a one-way hash function which in-turn generates your public address.
 The public address is visible to anyone and can be shared with anyone to send coins or funds.

 It is possible to generate both public and address from the private key.
 But, the reverse function is not possible.
 This means that you cannot generate the private key if you have the address or even the public key of a person.

 Technically, it can be reversed, but it would take more than 40e31 (40 followed by 31 zeroes) years to do so using the most powerful computer.
 That’s not feasible and hence makes the whole process computationally secure.

-We hope that our article on private key vs public key helped you to understand how it works.
-If you are new to cryptocurrency or blockchain, you should learn these concepts and understand the importance of each of them.
+We hope that our article on public key vs private key helped you to understand how it works.
+If you are new to cryptocurrency or blockchain, you should learn all these blockchain concepts and understand the importance of each of them.
 As a user, you should take care of your private key at all cost.
 Don’t share it with anyone or you will lose your funds.
 There are a lot of scams online that will try to ask you for the private key.
 If you see someone do this, just keep running!

-So, what do you think about the whole discussion?
+So, what do you think about the whole discussion about how do public and private keys work?
 Comment below and let us know.